klimashkin/css-modules-theme/README.md

 To achieve that @css-modules-theme puts injected theme as a key into WeakMap (to free up memory when injected theme is not needed anymore) and composed theme along with options into a value of that map.
 So when you call composeTheme for the first time, it will do the composition and put the result into cache, and all consequent calls with the same arguments will just return the same result from that cache.
 From the table example mentioned in [Other Libraries](#other-libraries) section, the new table implementation with **css-modules-theme** was able to reduce the number of compositions from 761 to 42 and total page rendering time (with all content) by **30%**.

+* Third, deliverables are written in TypeScript and covered with all kind of tests using Jest.

 Project includes two (for now) scoped packages: [@css-modules-theme/core](https://github.com/klimashkin/css-modules-theme/tree/master/packages/core) and [@css-modules-theme/react](https://github.com/klimashkin/css-modules-theme/tree/master/packages/react)